um-grex/grex-docs/content/english/connecting/data-transfer/_index.md

 {{< /highlight >}}

 In the example above,
- * _-e_ is the option governing SSH use and behaviour for __rsync__ .
+ * _-e_ is the option governing SSH use and behavior for __rsync__ .
  * SSH tries to use a key pair (replace a-private-key.key with the name and location of your actual private key; for Grex, the corresponding public key can be uploaded to CCDB.
 If the key is not provided or not found, SSH will default to password authentication.
  * /home/$LOCAL_USER/somedir/ is a path on a local machine.
 An actual source directory has to be supplied instead.
- * /home/$REMOTE_USER is a home directory on Grex system, and $REMOTE_USER is the user name on Grex.
+ * /home/$REMOTE_USER is a home directory on the Grex system, and $REMOTE_USER is the user name on Grex.
 The local and remote user names may or may not be the same.
  * note that the trailing slash __/__ matters for __rsync__!

 There is a lot of useful documentation pages for __rsync__ ; just [one example](https://phoenixnap.com/kb/how-to-rsync-over-ssh).